kisswiki/kisswiki/src/non-it/psychology/respect.md

 - Treat people with decency, but respect has to be earned.
 Jordan Peterson to Student: "You can't force me to respect you" https://youtu.be/WDLIR71Pe0A

+You need to have respect for the reset of your citizens https://youtu.be/-0Rj7qcLu1A?t=77

+vs

+you don't just respect everybody randomly https://youtu.be/WDLIR71Pe0A?t=200

 ##

 respect